- Lily’s Kitchen100

 Just like humans, animals are increasingly suffering from weight problems.
 An estimated 40 per cent of pet cats and dogs in the UK are obese.

-The British Union for the Abolition of Vivisection (BUAV) has discovered serious cases of animal testing by the pet food industry.
+Cruelty Free International (previously the BUAV) has discovered serious cases of animal testing by the pet food industry.
 The big four pet food companies include Purina Petcare (Nestlé), Hills Pet Nutrition (Colgate Palmolive), Iams (Procter & Gamble), and Pedigree (Mars).
 Investigation by the BUAV has shown that all of these companies provide funding for, or carry out their own, animal testing.

 Procedures in the UK may involve some of the following: isolation of animals for long periods, endoscopy, periods of complete fasting or food restriction, application of skin irritants, frequent changes of diet during trials and plucking hair from near the base of the tail, as well as regular sedation, anaesthetics and enemas.
 Many animals become too sick as a result of the testing and have to be withdrawn from trials.
 The fate for others can be worse still; according to the BUAV, an experiment supported by Iams artificially induced kidney failure in cats, resulting in the death of two animals.